doskuulov/doskuulov/README.md

 <h1 align="left">Hi, there!
 I'm <em>Doskulov Mirbek</em></h1>
-- 👀 I’m interested in web development
+- 👀 I'm fond of exploring the world of development.

 <br>